 Wales v Scotland, 2.15pm, Principality Stadium, Cardiff.
 TV - BBC SPORT + S4C

-Live stream the Six Nations: Watch the rugby in Australia
+Live stream the Six Nations: Watch the rugby in Australia this weekend

 If you're a Foxtel customer, you can add beIN to your package for an extra fee.
 No worries if you aren't though as you can also subscribe to beIN as a standalone subscription that can be watched on your laptop, desktop computer or mobile device.
 That costs $19.99 per month after you've taken advantage of a FREE two week trial.

 Not in Australia for the rugby?
 Don't forget to take advantage of the VPN option as detailed above to make sure you can watch your domestic coverage anyway.

 Live stream the Six Nations 2020 in New Zealand

 beIN Sport is also the place to be for rugby fans in New Zealand looking to watch all the prime European action this weekend.

 Sky subscribers can add beIN to their package at an additional cost or, like in Australia, you can subscribe to a standalone package that can be watched on laptop, desktop or mobile app.
 It costs $19.78 per month after you've taken advantage of the FREE two week trial.

 Live stream the 2020 Six Nations for free in Canada and more